This post may contain affiliate links at no additional cost to you.

 Do you work for a locally despised tech giant that is even-handedly pushing affordability out the window?
 Has your employer been accused of pushing those on the cusps of homelessness, into homelessness?
 Yeah, awkward.

 Does your company make so much money that they can shower their lucky employees with corporate swag with their logo stamped on everything?
-The swag Jared gets is actually nicer than our own stuff.
+The swag Hubby gets is actually nicer than our own stuff.

 On to my point: hide the logos.
 It’s going to be like putting a bull-eye on yourself.
 Stealth wealth is here to stay.
-If you want to go extreme, Jared keeps his hands folded over his chest sometimes during the entire bus ride because that’s where the logo on his shirt is.
+If you want to go extreme, Hubby keeps his hands folded over his chest sometimes during the entire bus ride because that’s where the logo on his shirt is.

 Pretend You Don’t Speak English